a-h-ismail/latex-command-remover/README.md

 apply-tex-changes texfile.tex [command1:action1:preserved_index1 ...]

 The action could be d (delete) or p (preserve).
 Preserved index is relevant to the "preserve" action, indicating the argument whose content will be preserved (counting starts from 0 so 0 is the first argument).
+Default value is zero.

 If no command is specified, the default is to remove the easyReview and changes LateX packages commands while applying the stated changes.